 Research & Publications

-Currently, Dr. Mehra’s clinical practice focuses on treating patients with Head and Neck, Salivary, and Thyroid diseases, particularly cancer including advanced reconstruction and rehabilitation.
-In addition to treating advanced and recurrent cancers, he also has special training in treating salivary diseases, and makes use of the latest in minimally invasive techniques such as salivary endoscopy, laser surgery, and robotic surgery.
+Dr. Mehra’s clinical practice focuses on treating patients with Head and Neck, Salivary, and Thyroid diseases, particularly cancer including advanced reconstruction and rehabilitation.
+He sees patients with all stages of cancer, from early stage to far advanced and recurrent cancers of the head and neck.
+He makes use of the latest in minimally invasive techniques such as transoral laser and robotic surgery.
+He also has special interest in minimally invasive diagnosis and treatment of salivary disease with use of salivary endoscopy.

-His primary research interests are in measuring and improving the quality of life in patients being treated for head and neck cancers, as well as leveraging his Business education to perform Health Services research with the goal of improving the quality of care delivered to such patients.
+His primary research interests are in measuring and improving the quality of life in patients being treated for head and neck cancers, as well as leveraging his Business education to perform Health Services research with the goal of measuring and thus improving the quality of care delivered to such patients.

-Dr. Mehra regularly presents original research at National and International meetings, publishes articles in peer-reviewed journals, and has a number of book chapters.
+Dr. Mehra has over 100 peer-reviewed publications, a number of book chapters, and regularly presents original research at National and International meetings.
 He is an active Member of the American Head and Neck Society.

 Education & Training